-UNH volleyball makes its 2014 debut to Lundholm Gymnasium on Tuesday, Sept.
+UNH volleyball makes its 2014 debut at Lundholm Gymnasium on Tuesday, Sept.
 16 in a heads-up match against Northeastern University to spark a nine-game homestand.

-The Wildcats compete in their last tournament of the regular season hosting the annual Holly Young Invitational.
+The Wildcats will compete in their last tournament of the regular season when they host the annual Holly Young Invitational.
 Lundholm Gymnasium sets the stage for UNH to compete against Brown University, the University of Rhode Island and New Mexico State on Sept.
 19-20.